 To be eligible under these methods you must take the following steps:

-- Identify eligible project areas – land must be in the high or low rainfall zone in northern Australia and contain appropriate savanna vegetation types.
+- Identify eligible project areas – land must be in the high or low rainfall zone in northern Australia and contain eligible savanna vegetation types.

 - Establish legal right to run your project and claim ACCUs – this involves holding relevant land titles, partnering with First Nations landholders or having a signed agreement with other landholders to run a project on their land.